 Some of the resources offered include the Low Income Home Energy Assistance Program's (LIHEAP) Housing and Energy Assistance, Weatherization programs and the Department of Energy (DOE) Weatherization program.
 They also help families apply for CalFresh or free child care services.
 However, this is just a sampling, and they do have other resources to offer struggling people.
 The phone number for community action is (877) 505-4630, with two other numbers being (925) 313-1500 or (925)-335-8900.

 - The LIHEAP program is offered by Community Action, and it provides financial assistance and cash grants that are used for energy bills for low income people.
 This aid includes immediate financial assistance to people with 48 hour shutoff notices, energy education, and budget counseling services.
 As a benefit, those households who apply for LIHEAP and DOE may also receive free energy reduction and weatherization services for their homes.
 Weatherization includes the installation of insulation, weather stripping, and other energy saving measures that will reduce the loss of energy from the home, thus reducing monthly energy bills by hundreds of dollars per year.

 - The Contra Costa County's LIHEAP program may be able to offer you one or more of the following types of assistance to help with utility bills.
 The address is 1470 Civic Court, Suite 200, Concord, California 94520, Telephone: (925) 681-6380.

 - Weatherization and energy-related home repairs and improvements.
 More on weatherization services.

+- General assistance cash grants may be offered too.
 The following residents of Contra Costa County may apply for cash grants from the local community action agency.